slurmulon/bach-js/README.md

 # bach-js
-> :musical_score: Bach music notation parser for JS
+> :musical_score: Bach music notation library for JS
 ---

 `bach` is a notation for representing musical tracks with a focus on human readability.